rolandtritsch/rolandtritsch.github.io/_posts/2017-06-06-getting-it-right.md

 So let's feel good about writing code three times.
 Let's feel good about not getting it right the first time around.

 And yes ...
-I know: I am breaching to the choir, but ... better safe, than sorry.
+I know: I am preaching to the choir, but ... better safe, than sorry.